Zentar-Ai/Zentara-Code/README.md

 **d.
 Set Breakpoints & Investigate:**
 If an assertion for a test array fails:
-"Zentara, restart debugging for `testdata/insertion_sort_buggy.js`, stop at entry.
+"Zentara, restart debugging for `testdata/insertion_sort_buggy.js`.
 Set a breakpoint at the start of the `insertionSort` function (in `testdata/insertion_sort_buggy.js`).
 Set another where `insertionSort` is called for the failing test case (within the script's test calls).
 Continue."